makerforgetech/modular-biped/README.md

   - TTS: Converts text to speech using the onboard speaker.
   - Viam: Uses the VIAM API to integrate Viam modules for additional functionality.
   - Vision: Handles image processing and computer vision tasks using the onboard IMX500 Raspberry Pi AI camera.
+  - Voice Recognition: Uses the Google Speech API to convert speech to text.
   - [Read more](https://github.com/makerforgetech/modular-biped/wiki/Software#modules)!

 ## Project Background